Agile Business (L)

 In this talk we’ll explore real life stories that show how types of waste in a typical software project are irrational forms of behavior that unconsciously impair our desired quality and value.
 With this in mind we’ll show how types of waste are the result of irrational thinking, and not the root cause of failing projects.
 Finally, we’ll walk through options to fight off behaviors that result in waste.

 - Short introduction to the 7 types of waste

 - Introduction of a hypothesis that software professionals unconsciously contribute to producing waste

-Ilan is a co-founder and agile coach at Practical Agile, co-founder at Practical Software, graduate of POCD – Program of Organizational Consulting and Development in Psychoanalytical-Systemic Approach, and a member of OFEK – Israeli Association for the Study of Group and Organizational Processes.
+Ilan is a co-founder and agile coach at Practical Agile, an Agile consulting firm, and co-founder at Practical Software, a boutique software house.
+Ilan is a LeSS practitioner, a graduate of the Program of Organizational Development and Consulting in the Psychoanalytical-Systemic approach and a member of Ofek, Organization-Person-Group – the Israeli Association for the Study of Group and Organizational Processes.

-You can read Ilan’s rumblings on Agile at http://practical-agile.com/theblog
+You may read Ilan’s and colleagues rumblings at https://practical-agile.com/theblog